on-api/on-api/error_handling.md

 }
 ```

-An incorrect order should immediatily lead to a "400 Bad Request".
+An incorrect order should immediately lead to a "400 Bad Request".

 This error should be presented for:
 * Incorrect JSON